aghelfi/HayaiAnnotation/README.md

    - Open your browser and navigate to http://localhost:8888.

 5. Start the Shiny app in Jupyter Lab's terminal:

 ```
 shiny::runApp('Hayai_v3.2.3.R', host = '0.0.0.0', port = 8787)
 ```

 5. Access the Shiny app locally:

    - Open your browser and navigate to http://localhost:8787.

 ---

 ## Output

   - Results are displayed within the GUI.
   - Downloadable as a zip file containing:
     - Functional analysis reports.
-  - Graphics and network visualizations.
+    - Graphics and network tables.
   - All output files are saved in the ./hayai/workspace directory.

+---
+## Note

+  - Jupyter Lab can be used locally as an alternative to RStudio.
+  - To minimize unnecessary downloads and installations, it is recommended to run Hayai in the same directory.
+  - Before beginning a new analysis, ensure that all necessary files are downloaded and that your input dataset is formatted correctly in FASTA.
+  - To run OrthoLoger, the FASTA file must contain protein sequences, not DNA sequences.

+---